 Trek duration: five to nine days

-Africa’s highest peak, Kilimanjaro is the king of Africa’s mountains.
+Africa’s highest peak, Kilimanjaro is the king of the mountains in Africa.
 Capped with glaciers and snow, it’s a magnet for charity challenges, tempting around 30,000 hikers every year.
 Anyone relatively fit and healthy can climb Kili, but beware altitude sickness – if ignored, it can kill.

 The world’s highest free-standing mountain has various trails to the top, from the gruelling, lung-busting three-day Marangu route to the longer, more scenic and usually more successful ascents via Shira or Lemosho.

 If you crave mountain solitude, try the tough new technical North Face trail that opened in 2016.
 However you get there, walking under a sky almost exploding with stars and watching dawn break over Africa is simply unforgettable.

 Hikers making the final push to summit the tallest mountain in Africa © TristanBalme / Shutterstock

 Straddling the equator, only one of Mount Kenya’s three summits, Lenana (4895m), is accessible to trekkers.
 The dramatically jagged peaks of Batian (5199m) and Nelion (5188m), which make this the second highest of the mountains in Africa, remain the domain of experienced technical climbers.

 Of Lenana’s four routes, the Sirimon/Chogoria is the most beautiful, passing through rainforest, bamboo and open moorland with intoxicating views of glaciated valleys and waterfalls.
 Best summited at dawn, on a clear morning, Nelion’s inhospitable rocks glow a fierce orange in the rising sun and the curvature of the earth and Kilimanjaro can sometimes be seen.

 The hike up Mount Kenya is one of the most beautiful in Africa © David Patek/Shutterstock